Karaka-Management/Organization-Guide/Processes/06_Finance.md

 ##### Information requested from all departments

-The following budget positions must be budgeted from the respective head of the department:
+The following budget positions must be budgeted from the respective head of the department (**R7**):

 * Employee trainings
 * Investments